The 6-month programme for experienced charity freelancers who are done riding the emotional freelancer feast and famine rollercoaster.

-Without losing their integrity.
+Without losing your integrity.

-Without losing their impact.
+Without losing your impact.

-Without losing themselves.
+Without losing yourself.

-You don’t need more clients.
+You don’t need to work more hours.

 You don’t need better time management.